Install a self-sealing membrane in roof valleys and around penetrations to minimize the possibility of roof leaks.

 Installation note: Some peel-and-stick membrane products come with a lengthwise split along the protective backing that can give you a guideline for centering the product while you peel and install it along first one side of the valley then the other.

 Make sure the membrane lays flat with no gaps, creases, or folds.
 Secure the material in place with a heavy roller.

-Install the underlayment over the membrane and continue with installation of the roof cladding (See Figure 2.
+Install the membrane and continue with installation of the roof cladding.
+(See Figure 2.
 Fasteners should not be located within 6 inches of the valley center.)